tylerdahl123/Bootstrap-HW/README.md

 I would like to thank Bryan Swarthout and Wilson Lam for providing the basic idea for the webpage and the knowledge and supplemental code necessary to begin.

+I also used https://validator.w3.org/ as a free tool to validate my HTMl.

 ## License